The Error in Multivariate Linear Extrapolation with Applications to Derivative-Free Optimization: Discussion

-We proposed to compute $\{\mu_{ij}\}$ and check their signs to determine whether \eqref{eq:phase2} is a sharp bound and proved in Theorem~\ref{thm:phase2} that $\{\mu_{ij}\}$ being all non-negative is a sufficient condition.
+We proposed to compute $\{\mu_{ij}\}$ and check their signs to determine whether $\underline{z}(\Theta,\xx_0)$ from \eqref{eq:phase2} equals to $z(\Theta,\xx_0)$ and proved in Theorem~\ref{thm:phase2} that $\{\mu_{ij}\}$ being all non-negative is a sufficient condition for them to be equal.
 We want to mention that one of our numerical experiments seems to indicate that it is also a necessary condition.
-This experiment involves generating many different $\Theta$ and $\x$ with various $n$ and calculated the corresponding $\{\mu_{ij}\}$.
-From this experiment, we also observed some geometric pattern of the signs of $\{\mu_{ij}\}$, which we present in the following conjecture. \begin{conjecture} Assume $f \in C^{1,1}_\nu(\R^n)$.
-Let $\hat{f}$ be the linear function that interpolates $f$ at any set of $n+1$ affinely independent vectors $\Theta = \{\x_1,\dots,\x_{n+1}\}\subset \R^n$.
-Let $\x$ be any vector in $\R^n$.
+This experiment involves generating many different $\Theta$ and $\xx$ with various $n$ and calculating the corresponding $\{\mu_{ij}\}$.
+From this experiment, we also observed some geometric patterns of the signs of $\{\mu_{ij}\}$, which we present in the following conjecture. \begin{conjecture} Assume $f \in C^{1,1}_\nu(\R^n)$.
+Let $\xx_0$ be a fixed vector in $\R^n$, and $\Theta = \{\xx_1,\dots,\xx_{n+1}\}\subset \R^n$ be a fixed set of $n+1$ affinely independent vectors.
+Let $\hat{f}$ be the affine function that interpolates $f$ on $\Theta$.
 Let $\{\mu_{ij}\}_{i \in \cI_+,~ j \in \cI_-}$ be the set of parameters defined in Theorem~\ref{thm:phase2}.
-Then the following statements are true. \begin{enumerate} \item When there is no obtuse angle at the vertices of the simplex $\conv(\Theta)$, that is, when
+Then the following statements are true. \begin{enumerate} \item The parameters $\{\mu_{ij}\}$ are all non-negative regardless of the position of $\xx_0$ if there is no obtuse angle at the vertices of the simplex $\conv(\Theta)$, i.e.,

-the parameters $\{\mu_{ij}\}$ are all non-negative for any $\x \in \R^n$. \item If there is at least one obtuse angle at the vertices of the simplex $\conv(\Theta)$, then there is a non-empty subset of $\R^n$ to which if $\x$ belongs, there is at least one negative element in $\{\mu_{ij}\}$. \end{enumerate} \end{conjecture}
+\item If there is at least one obtuse angle at the vertices of the simplex $\conv(\Theta)$, then there is a non-empty subset of $\R^n$ such that if $\xx_0$ is in this subset, then there is at least one negative element in $\{\mu_{ij}\}$. \end{enumerate} \end{conjecture}